 Throughout the last decades, the museum has maintained its three locations at the Zoological Museum, the Geological Museum and the Botanical Garden.
-However, with the construction of a brand new museum building in the Botanical Garden, which is finished in 2023, the museum is finally united at one address.
+However, with the construction of a brand new museum building in the Botanical Garden, which is finished in 2025, the museum is finally united at one address.
 To strengthen the branding of the new museum, the former Geological Museum at Øster Voldgade was renamed The Natural History Museum at the beginning of 2020, and the Zoological Museum at Østerbro closed to the public in October 2022 to make room for the preparations for the relocation of the museum's collections.

 Although the Natural History Museum of Denmark is a relatively new organisation, the museum's history can be traced back to the 17th century.
 In the middle of the 17th century, the physician Ole Worm (1588-1654) created the Museum Wormianum, which consisted mainly of a wide-ranging collection of natural specimens: stuffed animals, dried plants and rocks and minerals from all over the world.
 Museum Wormianum formed together with the Royal Kunstkammer the nucleus of what later became the Geological Museum and the Zoological Museum.

 To this day the Museum Wormianum is not only regarded as the first museum of Denmark, but of the world.
-It held many strange objects, one of which can still be found today at the Zoological Museum: an oak root (mounted upside down) grown around the lower jaw of a horse.
+It held many strange objects, one of which can still be found today in the museum collections: an oak root (mounted upside down) grown around the lower jaw of a horse.